Reviewed by Debbie Talbot

 After we had used the command cards to programme in the simple circuit, we placed Volty correctly lined up on correct circuit tile and then pressed the tick middle button on the robot.
 Off Volty went.
 As the confidence of the kids increased, we programmed in commands using the more complex circuit diagrams.
 We did make some errors (how can learn without making errors?), but that just created more fun and a lot of laughter.
 At one point Volty shot off under the bed, I think somewhere our coding went slightly wrong.
 I think that in time we will have the confidence to code using the most complex circuit diagrams.
 The circuit is also made up of lights and sounds to add a bit more integration and complexity.
 When Volty reaches the point from where he started, he does a light song and dance to announce completion.

 This educational kit is so much fun for adults and children alike.
 It teaches the very basics of circuit design, simple instructions and programming the robot with left/right instructions.
-The kids loved being able to build a circuit (the jigsaw pieces make it easy) and then working out the direction in which Volty had to be coded for him to follow the track.
+We loved being able to build a circuit (the jigsaw pieces make it easy) and then working out the direction in which Volty had to be coded for him to follow the track.

 Power Tracks is a great way to entertain the kids this summer while at the same time teaching them the basics of a skill that will help them in their future learning, all in a hands-on, interactive and visual way.